shadow-robot/sr_experimental_documentation/docs/user_guide/1_5_setting_up_simulation.md

     bash <(curl -Ls bit.ly/run-aurora) docker_deploy product=hand_e
 ```

-You can also add reinstall=true true in case you want to reinstall the docker image and container.
+You can also add reinstall=true in case you want to reinstall the docker image and container.
 When it finishes it will show:
 ```bash
 Operation completed
 ```